bioinfo-ucsd/cookiecutter-BISB-Bootcamp/{{ cookiecutter.project_slug }}/README.md

 Over the summer, prior to Bootcamp, we host a weekly seminar series via Zoom where BISB and BMI faculty share their work and incoming students can tune-in to learn about research opportunities.
 To learn more about this year's series, visit the [summer-faculty-talks.md](./summer-faculty-talks.md) file.

+## Moving to San Diego

+See [move-to-san-diego.md](./move-to-san-diego.md) for more information about the steps you should take to move to San Diego.

 ## Course Instructors

 This course is led by current BISB graduate students!
 Four lead instructors curate Bootcamp's content and give the majority of lectures, while guest instructors are invited to provide instruction on specialized topics.